grattan/grattantheme/README.md

-Use `theme_grattan()` to format your ggplot2 charts in a style consistent with the Grattan style guide, including elements such as gridline colours and line width, font size, etc.
+Use `theme_grattan()` to format your ggplot2 charts in a style consistent with the Grattan style guide, including elements such as gridline colours and line width, font size, etc. For scatter plots, `theme_grattan(chart_type = "scatter")` provides a black y-axis.

 Use `grattan_colour_manual(n)` or `grattan_fill_manual(n)` to format the `n` coloured elements of your `ggplot2` plot.
 These functions will